openstack/openstacksdk/doc/source/user/config/configuration.rst

 IPv6
 ----

 IPv6 is the future, and you should always use it if your cloud supports it and if your local network supports it.
 Both of those are easily detectable and all friendly software should do the right thing.

-However, sometimes you might exist in a location where you have an IPv6 stack, but something evil has caused it to not actually function.
-In that case, there is a config option you can set to unbreak you `force_ipv4`, or `OS_FORCE_IPV4` boolean environment variable.
+However, sometimes a cloud API may return IPv6 information that is not useful to a production deployment.
+For example, the API may provide an IPv6 address for a server, but not provide that to the host instance via metadata (configdrive) or standard IPv6 autoconfiguration methods (i.e. the host either needs to make a bespoke API call, or otherwise statically configure itself).

+For such situations, you can set the ``force_ipv4``, or ``OS_FORCE_IPV4`` boolean environment variable.
+For example:

 .. code-block:: yaml

-  client:
-    force_ipv4: true
   clouds:
     mtvexx:
       profile: vexxhost